-2.6 Project Approval
+2.7 Project Approval

 The project will be developed on land that the proponent already owns.
-The development plans are yet to be submitted to the County Council of Nakuru for approvals.
+The building plan has been submitted to the relevant County offices for approvals.

 For full implementation of the project, the following pre-requisites will be met: